-Maxibrite, briquetted smokeless and smokeless coal type fuels require very different burning conditions to log burning and the stove has been designed to allow for this.
-Use the bottom air control on the lower part of the door and very little air wash air (slider above the door almost closed) for best efficiency on these types of fuel.
+Maxibrite briquetted smokeless and coal type fuels require very different burning conditions to log burning and the single air control has been designed to allow for this.
+Use the control on the right side of its travel marked 'Coal' for best efficiency on these types of fuel.
 Maxibrite and other smokeless briquetted fuels can burn with very little primary air and stay in for many hours to be revived after an overnight burn for example.
-NEVER use household or any grade of smoky coals.